Briles out at Grambling less than 1 week after being hired

 ESPN first reported that Briles would not coach at Grambling.
 It wasn’t immediately clear whether Grambling asked Briles to resign or the coach did so on his own.

-The baggage surrounding Briles was well-known, but that didn’t stop Grambling coach Hue Jackson from making the hire last week.
-The 66-year-old Briles coached briefly in Italy and then at a Texas high school in Mount Vernon since he was dismissed from Baylor.
+The baggage surrounding Briles was well-known, but that didn’t stop Jackson from making the hire last week.
+The 66-year-old Briles coached briefly in Italy and then at a Texas high school after he was dismissed from Baylor.

-Grambling’s decision received renewed attention on Monday when a three-day old social media statement from the Hue Jackson Foundation gained traction.
-It was the latest in an avalanche of criticism over the past five days for the prominent HBCU in northern Louisiana.
+Grambling’s decision received renewed attention Monday when a three-day old social media statement from the Hue Jackson Foundation gained traction.
+It was the latest in an avalanche of criticism for the university.

-The statement — which was confirmed accurate by the foundation’s executive director Kimberly Diemert — said “we believe that through the hiring of Coach Briles and the well-developed programs we have in place, this hire will be instrumental in teaching others teaching others the importance of knowing how to prevent victimization, proper reporting procedures, provide adequate resources to individuals who have been victimized and develop strong law enforcement partnerships within the community.”
+The foundation’s statement said that Briles’ hiring ”will be instrumental in teaching others teaching others the importance of knowing how to prevent victimization, proper reporting procedures, provide adequate resources to individuals who have been victimized and develop strong law enforcement partnerships within the community.”

 ”I don’t know what you get from that statement,” Williams told the AP on Monday. ”I don’t think anything needs to be added.
 Everybody knows what I think about it.
 I’m not going to change.”